 IBERIAN HAMS & SHOULDERS

-The Iberian Ham comes from a breed that only exists in the Iberian Peninsula.
-In Spain there are only four P.D.O.
-Protected Designation of Origin (D.O.P.
-Denominación de Origen Protegida – in Spanish) of Iberian Pork.
+The Iberian Ham comes from a Iberian pig breed that only exists in the Iberian Peninsula.
+In Spain there are only four producing areas with Protected Designation of Origin P.D.O. -Denominación de Origen Protegida D.O.P.– in Spanish.

-PDO - A name that identifies a product, originally from a specific place, a region or, exceptionally, a country, whose quality or characteristics are fundamentally or exclusively due to a particular geographical environment, with the natural and human factors inherent to it, and whose phases of production take place entirely in the defined geographical area.
+PDO - identifies a product, originally from a specific place, a region or exceptionally a country, whose quality or characteristics are fundamentally or exclusively due to a particular geographical environment, with the natural and human factors inherent to it, and whose phases of production take place entirely in the defined geographical area.